 MaxCDN must be expensive! (it’s not, but get a coupon anyway)

 You were thinking that, right?
 Well, that’s what I thought too.
-Turns out I’m wrong, the pricing is very competitive, it’s only $39.95 for the first terabyte, which is enough for a year for most blogs.
-With the coupon code yoastcdn though, you’ll get another 25% off!
+Turns out I’m wrong, the pricing is very competitive, it’s only $79/month (excluding 20% off if you pay yearly!) for a terabyte, which is enough for a year for most blogs.
+With the coupon code yoastcdn though, you’ll get another 25% off, which means that first terabyte will cost only $59.25/month!

 So you want it now right?
 Well, go get it!